'You have to make the most of it:' Local ski resorts poised to open early

 “We’re just ecstatic about it,” he said.
 “Skiing and snowboarding is in our DNA.
 We’re excited to get things open, and we know there are people who are just clawing to get out on the hill.”

 Chestnut Mountain will follow suit next week.
-General Manager Mark Murphy said its opening had been planned for Nov.
+General Manager Mike Murphy said its opening had been planned for Nov.
 29, but officials moved the timetable up to Nov.
 23.

 Officials at Chestnut Mountain started fielding calls from eager skiers in late October when the region received its first snowfall of the season.
 Murphy thinks the resort will have a big turnout for that opening weekend.